- Written by Dr.Mehmet Demircioglu

 Do not squeeze bumps aggressively.
 Squeezing may push inflammation deeper, damage the skin surface, or create a small infection where there was only irritation before.

-If there are repeated pimples, painful bumps, or signs of infection, the patient should contact the doctor.
-Sometimes treatment is simple, but it should still be guided properly.
+If there are repeated pimples or painful bumps, or signs of infection, the patient should contact the doctor.
+Sometimes treatment is straightforward, but it should still be guided properly.

 Another point is timing.
 A small pimple at month 3 or month 4 may happen as hairs begin to grow, but a painful or worsening bump still deserves attention.